David Douglas, 7th Earl of Angus1

 M, #109581, b. circa 1515, d.
 June 1557

-David Douglas, 7th Earl of Angus was born circa 1515.1 He was the son of Sir George Douglas and Elizabeth Douglas.1 He married Margaret Hamilton, daughter of Sir John Hamilton and Janet Home, after 8 May 1552.1 He died in June 1557 at Cockburnspath, Scotland.1
+David Douglas, 7th Earl of Angus was born circa 1515.1 He was the son of Sir George Douglas and Elizabeth Douglas.1 He married Margaret Hamilton, daughter of Sir John Hamilton and Janet Home, after 8 May 1552.1 He died in June 1557 at Cockburnspath, ScotlandG.1

-David Douglas, 7th Earl of Angus succeeded to the title of 7th Earl of Angus [S., 1389] in January 1556/57.1
+He succeeded as the 7th Earl of Angus [S., 1389] in January 1556/57.1

 He was said to be inactive and sickly.1